 *all info subject to change based on county & church policy changes

-- Masks (covering mouth and nose) and a minimum of 6 feet of physical distancing will be required on campus.
+- Masks (covering mouth and nose) will be required on campus.

-- Community food or drink will NOT be offered.
+- Community food or drink will be limited.
 Water fountains will be shut off.

 - All common surfaces will be regularly disinfected.

 - Hand sanitizer will be provided for use by all participants.

 - Indoor bathrooms will be easily accessible, limited to 2 people at a time.

 Going forward in diligence and as a matter of health and safety, ALL children in our Parent-Child Classes will be required to provide a copy of their updated immunization records as proof that they have been vaccinated on the recommended schedule (per the American Academy of Pediatrics).
 Exceptions may be granted for those with very rare medical conditions where immunizations are not an option--please contact us prior to registration for waiver consideration.
 LCPC Parent Ed Program reserves the right to modify its policy regarding proof of vaccinations for all participants.

 Proof of immunization is due at time of registration.
 Participants will not be allowed in class if they have not provided this information.
 Thank you for your cooperation.